evhub/coconut/DOCS.md

 - Multiplying two or more numeric literals with implicit coefficient syntax is prohibited, so `10 20` is not allowed.
 - `await` is not allowed in front of implicit function application and coefficient syntax.
 To use `await`, simply parenthesize the expression, as in `await (f x)`.

+_Note: implicit function application and coefficient syntax is disabled when [using Coconut in `xonsh`](#xonsh-support) due to conflicting with console commands._

 ##### Examples

 **Coconut:**